Presidency of John Quincy Adams: Formation of political parties

 Unlike Van Buren, Adams clung to the hope of a non-partisan nation, and he refused to make full use of the power of patronage to build up his own party structure.
 Many of his appointments were designed to mollify critics rather than to reward supporters.
 He attempted to woo former Federalists like Rufus King, but internal divisions among the Federalists, as well as the continuing unpopularity of Federalists among Democratic-Republicans, prevented Adams from winning their full support.
 Adams also failed to rally strong support from the fledgling Anti-Masonic movement or from the followers of influential New York Governor DeWitt Clinton.
 Outside of New England, many of the administration's supporters defined themselves more in their opposition to Jackson than in their support of Adams.

 While Jackson had wide support, and many thought that the election had been unfairly stolen from him, he lacked an ideological platform to unite the opponents of Adams.
 For fear of upsetting the delicate balance among his supporters, Jackson avoided taking any strong positions other than his opposition to the Adams administration.
 Supporters in the West hoped that Jackson would invest in internal improvements and Pennsylvanians hoped he would favor a high tariff.
 But at the same time, many Southerners saw Jackson as a beacon of opposition to a powerful federal government, which they feared would eventually be used against slavery.
 Though Jackson did not articulate a detailed political platform in the same way that Adams did, his coalition was united in opposition to Adams's reliance on government planning.
 The Jacksonians also tended to favor the opening of Native American lands to white settlement.

-On 4 July, 1826, former president and John Quincy Adams's father John Adams, and former President Thomas Jefferson died, notably on the same day.
-Adams signed his second executive order on July 11, mourning on the death of former presidents and ordering the national flag to wave at half-mast.
-He would not sign any further executive order until February 28, 1828, announcing death of Major General Jacob Brown.
+On 4 July 1826, former president and John Quincy Adams's father John Adams, and former President Thomas Jefferson died, notably on the same day.
+Adams signed his second executive order on July 11, mourning the death of the former presidents and ordering the national flag to wave at half-mast.
+He would not sign any further executive orders until February 28, 1828, announcing the death of Major General Jacob Brown.